 done ☑ also see Section: Mast: assembled and erected in accordance to the respective manuals.
 Bolts, joints, anchors and braces checked.
 Mast vertically adjusted.
 Earthing / lightning protection: mast / support grounded 5.4 earth wire connected to the grounding bus 5.4 Electrical system: batteries correctly installed and acid level o.k.
 5.3.2 charge regulator correctly fixed and connected 5.3.3 power resistor correctly fixed and connected.
-Installation point provides adequate heat dissipation 5.3.3 fuse holders fixed and connected, fuses 40 A (12 V system) or 20 A (24 V system) or 10 A (48 V system) prepared 5.3.4 stop switch correctly installed and connected 5.3.5 Ammeter (option) correctly installed and connected Cabling in accordance to wiring diagram and correctly connected 5.2 Correct polarity of all cables and connections checked 5.3.1 Wind Generator: Cables connected with correct polarity 5.2 strain relief for cables provided (if necessary) 5.3.1 Yaw shaft correctly inserted and fixed by screws, tightened at 2 Nm 6.2 Wind vane correctly fastened with mounting plate, screws tightened at 30 Nm 6.3 Rotor blades correctly mounted, tenons correctly inserted into counter bores 6.4.1 Rotor blade screws tightened at 4.5 Nm (or screwed onto stop + 1/4 turn) 6.4.1 Hub mounted on the generator shaft and tightened at 18 Nm 6.4.2
+Installation point provides adequate heat dissipation 5.3.3 fuse holders fixed and connected fuses 40 A (12 V system), 20 A (24 V system) or 10 A (48 V system) prepared 5.3.4 stop-switch correctly installed and connected 5.3.5 Ammeter (option) correctly installed and connected Cabling in accordance to wiring diagram and correctly connected 5.2 Correct polarity of all cables and connections 5.3.1 Wind Generator: Cables connected with correct polarity 5.2 strain relief for cables provided (if necessary) 5.3.1 Yaw shaft correctly inserted and fixed by screws, torque 18 Nm, Loctite 6.2 Wind vane correctly fastened with mounting plate; screws tightened at 30 Nm 6.3 Rotor blades correctly fastened 6.4.1 Rotor blade screws tightened at 6 Nm 6.4.1 Hub mounted on the generator shaft and tightened at 18 Nm 6.4.2

-After the installation work has been carried out correctly and everything has been checked, connect the power lines with correct polarity to the battery, insert the fuses and turn the stop switch into RUN-position.
-Now your new SW 350-II is ready for operation.
+After the installation work has been carried out correctly and everything has been checked, now disconnect the generator lines from each other and connect them with correct polarity to the battery.
+Insert the fuses and if you have a stop-switch turn it into RUN-position.
+Now your new Superwind 353 is ready for operation.

-CONGRATULATIONS !
+CONGRATULATIONS!